Are we truly free?

 Most people come to Somatics because they are in pain.
 But it's more than that.
 Somatics with a capital "S" is based on the work of Thomas Hanna.
 Hanna was a philosopher and his driving philosophical question was how do humans stay free and autonomous?The world is a place of constant pressures, all causing us to contract and tighten.
 Stress to our bodies is like water to a fish.
 It's so normal to be in a state of tension, that we aren't even aware we are swimming it.

 Fear is the opposite of freedom.
-Fear of the unknown, fear of change, fear of "others," fear of being vulnerable means one live a life in a state of threat and always lacking.
+Fear of the unknown, fear of change, fear of "others," fear of being vulnerable means one lives a life in a state of threat and always lacking.
 It also makes one easy to manipulate by playing on those fears.

 To release oneself from fear requires curiosity, compassion and willingness to accept change.